yoshoku/numo-linalg-alt/README.md

 Numo::Linalg Alternative (numo-linalg-alt) is an alternative to [Numo::Linalg](https://github.com/ruby-numo/numo-linalg).
 Unlike Numo::Linalg, numo-linalg-alt depends on [Numo::NArray Alterntive](https://github.com/yoshoku/numo-narray-alt).

-Please note that this gem was forked from [Numo::TinyLinalg](https://github.com/yoshoku/numo-tiny_linalg), not Numo::Linalg, and therefore may be missing some method implementations.
+Please note that this gem was forked from [Numo::TinyLinalg](https://github.com/yoshoku/numo-tiny_linalg), not Numo::Linalg, and therefore it does not support changing backend libraries for BLAS and LAPACK.

-Note that the version numbering rule of Numo::Linalg Alternative is not compatible with that of Numo::Linalg.
+In addition, the version numbering rule is not compatible with that of Numo::Linalg.

 ## Installation

 Unlike Numo::Linalg, numo-linalg-alt only supports [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS)
-as a backend library for BLAS and LAPACK.
+as a backend library.

 Install the OpenBLAS.